DEAF AWARENESS WEEK 2023

 Are you Hard of Hearing?
 We have free equipment which could help improve communication

-Want to learn British Sign Language?
+Want to learn British Sign Language

 Want to know more about our Deaf Awareness Training Courses